Kacper Filipiak

-Kacper Filipiak (born 19 November 1995) is a former Polish professional snooker player.
+Kacper Filipiak (born 19 November 1995) is a Polish retired professional snooker player.
 He turned professional in 2011 after winning the European Under-21 Championship, and became Poland's first player on snooker's professional Main Tour.
 He was the first Polish player to make a 147 in competitive competition, doing so in a PLS Top 16 match against Marcin Nitschke.
 He was also a professional player from 2019 to 2021, having qualified by winning the 2019 EBSA European Snooker Championship.

 Career

 Debut season

 The 2011/2012 snooker season was Filipiak's first as a professional.
-At the age of 15 he became the youngest professional player.
+At the age of 15 he became the youngest professional player (the record has since been taken by fellow Polish player Michał Szubarczyk in 2025).

 Filipiak performed impressively at the Snooker World Cup, beating the likes of John Higgins, Stephen Maguire and Marco Fu in the singles matches; this led to him being tipped as a future world champion by Ronnie O'Sullivan.
 However, his results in the ranking tournaments were disappointing: he entered five of the eight ranking events, but failed to win a single match, picking just four frames during the season.
 Filipiak also had a poor set of results in the PTC events throughout the season, as he played in 10 of the 12 tournaments but did not win a match.
 He finished the year ranked world number 86, out of the top 64 who retained their places for the 2012/2013 season.
 Filipiak entered Q School in a bid to win a place for the upcoming season and played in all three events without picking up a single victory and dropped off the main snooker tour.